Tyllr

 Listen

-Try to understand how it must feel for them and ascertain how you can best support them.
-If they share a bit about what’s going on, you can move on to look at ways that you can help with their work e.g. greater flexibility, some time off but be lead by them and keep asking open questions to encourage them to tell you, rather than you telling them.
+If they share a bit about what’s going on, you can move to look at ways that you can help with their work e.g. greater flexibility, some time off, but be led by them and keep asking open questions to encourage them to tell you what they need, rather than you telling them.
+Ask questions one at a time and listen to the answer carefully.
+Be aware that it may take a while to think through what support could be helpful.

 How to respond to pushback

-If your colleague isn't willing to open up, that is their choice but it can be difficult for you to understand how you can support them.
-Just being there and being supportive can mean a huge amount to them (even if they don’t show it).
+If they are not willing to open up, respect their wishes.
+Just being there and letting them know that you care about their wellbeing can mean a huge amount to people (even if they don’t always show it).

 Next steps to consider